scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Attempt to bind a creature you can see in shimmering chains.
-Make a spellcasting roll against the creatures Dexterity save, adding 2 bad dice if the creature is large or bigger.
+Make a spellcasting roll against the creatures Strength or Dexterity save.
 On success the creature is restrained for the duration.
-A restrained creature can spend 5 AP to try and break the chains, making a Strength save against your spellcasting roll.
+Once per turn a restrained creature can spend 5 AP to try and break the chains, making a Strength save against your spellcasting roll.
 On success they are no longer restrained.

 You can target an additional creature for every level cast above 2nd.